srobinson0586/ttg-basic/1-python-programming/1.12_lists_tuples_and_sets/lists_tuples_and_sets.md

     - The statements you would like done to the *item* before it ends up as a list item in the new list
     - Above, it was: `x * 74`

+If you are still having trouble understanding List Comprehension, I recommend checking out this [Python Tutorial on List Comprehension](https://youtu.be/3dt4OGnU5sM).

 ## Tuples